gaussic/keras-en-backup/sources/callbacks.md

 __Arguments__

-monitor: quantity to be monitored.
+- __monitor__: quantity to be monitored.
-factor: factor by which the learning rate will be reduced. new_lr = lr * factor
+- __factor__: factor by which the learning rate will be reduced. new_lr = lr * factor
-patience: number of epochs with no improvement after which learning rate will be reduced.
+- __patience__: number of epochs with no improvement after which learning rate will be reduced.
-verbose: int.
+- __verbose__: int.
 0: quiet, 1: update messages.
-mode: one of {auto, min, max}.
+- __mode__: one of {auto, min, max}.
 In `min` mode, lr will be reduced when the quantity monitored has stopped decreasing; in `max` mode it will be reduced when the quantity monitored has stopped increasing; in `auto` mode, the direction is automatically inferred from the name of the monitored quantity.
-min_delta: threshold for measuring the new optimum, to only focus on significant changes.
+- __min_delta__: threshold for measuring the new optimum, to only focus on significant changes.
-cooldown: number of epochs to wait before resuming normal operation after lr has been reduced.
+- __cooldown__: number of epochs to wait before resuming normal operation after lr has been reduced.
-min_lr: lower bound on the learning rate.
+- __min_lr__: lower bound on the learning rate.

 ----

 <span style="float:right;">[[source]](https://github.com/keras-team/keras/blob/master/keras/callbacks.py#L1138)</span>